 As described above, Table 3-7 of the DVSR (Northgate, 2010b) lists the sample data for which surrogate percent recoveries were below laboratory control limits.
-Of these data, only 13 data points were qualified as estimated with a low bias (J-), one each for 2-butanone, 4-methy-2-pentanone, acetone, benzene, beta-BHC, chlorate, chlorobenzene, chloroform, hexachlorobenzene, m, p-xylene, and tetrachloroethene, and two for toluene.
-For these data points, the percent recovery ranged from 38-82%, fairly close to the lower end of the acceptable range; however, none of the sample locations are located in RZ-A. Data qualified as estimated (J/UJ) or estimated with a high bias (J+) for samples collected within RZ-A at depths beginning at 0 to 10 ft bgs were included in this HRA
+Of these data, only 13 data points were qualified as estimated with a low bias (J-), one each for 2-butanone, 4-methy-2-pentanone, acetone, benzene, beta-BHC, chlorate, chlorobenzene, chloroform, hexachlorobenzene, m,p-xylene, and tetrachloroethene, and two for toluene.
+For these data points, the percent recovery ranged from 38-82%, fairly close to the lower end of the acceptable range; however, none of the sample locations areis located in RZ-A. Data qualified as estimated (J/UJ) or estimated with a high bias (J+).
+Therefore, those data-for samples collected within RZ-A at depths beginning at 0 to 10 ft bgs were included in this HRA, along with those qualified as estimated (J/UJ) or estimated with a high bias (J+).